njanssen/node-tidal/README.md

 })
 ```

-This code create a new `Tidal` instance which depends on the [osc.js](https://www.npmjs.com/package/osc) library for initializing UDP ports for sending and receiving OSC messages.
+This code creates a new `Tidal` instance which depends on the [osc.js](https://www.npmjs.com/package/osc) library for initializing UDP ports for sending and receiving OSC messages.
 The argument of the event listener contains a JSON version of the OSC message sent by TidalCycles.
 For example:

 ```
 {